 - Provision of Alternative Supplies.
 This is achieved by providing one or more inter-feeder tie switches (interconnection points).
 Urban areas can naturally achieve a high level of meshing with many tie points between feeders whereas rural area feeders may need significant line extension to meet adjacent feeders.
+Feeders are generally designed to be able to offload the full feeder load during a fault scenario.
+Exceptions are the limited number of radially fed customers.
 The number of switches effectively dividing up a feeder also contributes to security, with the greater the number, the smaller the section which must be isolated after a fault for the duration of the repair.
 This requires those adjacent feeders to maintain spare capacity. - Duplication of Assets.
 In normal service both sets of assets share the load.
 When a duplicated asset malfunctions it can be isolated, and all loads can be transferred to the remaining asset.
 This approach generally provides the greatest security as it can completely prevent interruption to supply; but duplication of assets tends to be more expensive than merely allowing greater capacity in existing adjacent circuits. - Generation.
 This can be used to either provide an alternate supply, or to partially supplement supply and reduce capacity requirements for backup assets.
 From a security perspective, generation needs to have close to 100% availability to be of benefit.
 Diesel generation has good availability and is used occasionally to manage network constraints, although it is too expensive to run for extended periods.
 Other forms of generation such as run-of-the-river hydro, wind or solar, do not provide the needed availability due to lack of energy storage and so cannot be relied on to respond to varying load or provide sufficient generation during peak demand periods. - Demand Management.
 Use of demand management (interruptible load) can be used to avoid security triggers based on load level or avoid capacity of backup assets being exceeded.